chevah/geck/content/homework.rst

 Ask for advice from your team members, they have also been through this and can share their experience.

+While we don't work from the same location, we are all located in a 2 hours difference time zone.

+We don't have fixed working hour but our customers expect us to be available from **9 to 5 from Monday until Friday GMT**.
+We try to adapt to this requirement and don't work on weekends.

+We don't impose a fixed amount of work hours per week and you should work to an amount with which you care comfortable and really willing to work.

+The amount of work differ greatly from one person to another, but we do get suspicious if someone want to work more than 40 hours per week for an extended period of time, as everyone needs time for itself + sleep.

 You are in control
 ==================